-In accordance with Article 231-11 of the AMF General Regulation, the Offer will automatically lapse if the combination is the subject of the European Commission procedure provided in Article 6.1.c) of EC Regulation No. 139/2004 of January 20, 2004, unless the Offeror has previously exercised its right to waive the aforementioned condition precedent.
+In accordance with Article 231-11 of the AMF General Regulation, the Offer will automatically lapse if the combination is the subject of the European Commission procedure provided in Article 6.1.c) of EC Regulation No. 139/2004 of January 20, 2004, unless the Offeror has exercised its right to waive the aforementioned condition precedent, prior to the initiation of said procedure.

-The transaction has already received merger control clearance in the United States, Canada, Colombia, Ecuador, South Korea, and Saudi Arabia.
+The transaction has received merger control clearance in the United States, Canada, Colombia, Ecuador, South Korea, and Saudi Arabia.